By the end of this section, you will be able to:

 Now consider the other end, at the lower right, of the production possibilities frontier.
 Imagine that society starts at choice D, which is devoting nearly all resources to education and very few to healthcare, and moves to point F, which is devoting all spending to education and none to healthcare.
 For the sake of concreteness, you can imagine that in the movement from D to F, the last few doctors must become high school science teachers, the last few nurses must become school librarians rather than dispensers of vaccinations, and the last few emergency rooms are turned into kindergartens.
 The gains to education from adding these last few resources to education are very small.
 However, the opportunity cost lost to health will be fairly large, and thus the slope of the PPF between D and F is steep, showing a large drop in health for only a small gain in education.

-This pattern is common enough that it has been given a name: the law of diminishing returns, which holds that as additional increments of resources are added to a certain purpose, the marginal benefit from those additional increments will decline.
-When government spends a certain amount more on reducing crime, for example, the original gains in reducing crime could be relatively large.
-But additional increases typically cause relatively smaller reductions in crime, and paying for enough police and security to reduce crime to nothing at all would be tremendously expensive.
+This pattern is common enough that economists have given it a name: the law of increasing opportunity cost, which holds that as production of a good or service increases, the marginal opportunity cost of producing it increases as well.
+This happens because some resources are better suited for producing certain goods and services instead of others.
+When government spends a certain amount more on reducing crime, for example, the original increase in opportunity cost of reducing crime could be relatively small.
+However, additional increases typically cause relatively larger increases in the opportunity cost of reducing crime, and paying for enough police and security to reduce crime to nothing at all would be a tremendously high opportunity cost.

-The curvature of the production possibilities frontier shows that as additional resources are added to education, moving from left to right along the horizontal axis, the original gains are fairly large, but gradually diminish.
-Similarly, as additional resources are added to healthcare, moving from bottom to top on the vertical axis, the original gains are fairly large, but again gradually diminish.
-In this way, the law of diminishing returns produces the outward-bending shape of the production possibilities frontier.
+The curvature of the production possibilities frontier shows that as we add more resources to education, moving from left to right along the horizontal axis, the original increase in opportunity cost is fairly small, but gradually increases.
+Thus, the slope of the PPF is relatively flat near the vertical-axis intercept.
+Conversely, as we add more resources to healthcare, moving from bottom to top on the vertical axis, the original declines in opportunity cost are fairly large, but again gradually diminish.
+Thus, the slope of the PPF is relatively steep near the horizontal-axis intercept.
+In this way, the law of increasing opportunity cost produces the outward-bending shape of the production possibilities frontier.

 Productive Efficiency and Allocative Efficiency